filecoin-project/specs/content/protocol/_index.md

 ### Register a miner
 A user registers a new `Miner` actor via `Power.CreateMiner`.

+The user can now add storage capacity to the miner and engage in the market.

 ### Add storage capacity
 A miner adds storage capacity to the network by adding sectors to a `Miner` actor.

-- The miner collects storage deals and publish them via `Market.PublishStorageDeals`.
+1. The miner collects storage deals and publish them via `Market.PublishStorageDeals`.
-- The miner groups deals in a sector, runs the sealing process and submits the sealed sector information via `miner.PreCommitSector`.
+2. The miner groups deals in a sector, runs the sealing process and submits the sealed sector information via `miner.PreCommitSector`.
 The sector state is now *precommitted*.
-- The miner waits `PreCommitChallengeDelay` since the on-chain precommit epoch, gets the `InteractiveRandomness`, generates a Seal Proof and submits it via `miner.ProveCommitSector`.
+3. The miner waits `PreCommitChallengeDelay` since the on-chain precommit epoch, gets the `InteractiveRandomness`, generates a Seal Proof and submits it via `miner.ProveCommitSector`.
 The sector state is now *committed*.

+See section on collateral requirements to understand what deposits are required.

 ### Mantain storage capacity